Water Quality Report

 Overview

-This 2024 Drinking Water Quality Report, or Consumer Confidence Report (CCR), gives an accounting of the water quality and services Herriman City delivers every day.
+This 2025 Water Quality Report, also known as a Consumer Confidence Report, provides information about the quality of drinking water Herriman City delivered during the 2025 calendar year.
 Herriman City is committed to providing a safe and dependable drinking water supply.
 This report details where your water comes from, how it’s treated, what it contains, and how it compares to state and federal standards.

 Where Herriman’s Water Comes From